 House Styles: More varied than most neighborhoods.
 Bungalow to Cottage to traditional single family to the occasional townhouse to a small new “green” development.

 Proximity to Green Spaces: Good.
-Meade Park is quite close
+Meade Park and Riverview Park are quite close

 Broadband Internet Coverage: 100%